 If you have any leftovers or want to prepare your savoury french toast in advance, here's how you can store it:

-- Refrigeration: Place any leftover Bombay toast in an airtight container or wrap it tightly in plastic wrap.
+- Refrigeration: Place any leftover toast in an airtight container or wrap it tightly in plastic wrap.
 Store it in the refrigerator for up to 2-3 days.

-- Freezing: If you'd like to store it for a longer period, you can freeze the Bombay toast.
+- Freezing: If you'd like to store it for a longer period, you can freeze the toast.
 Place the individual slices on a tray and freeze until they're solid.
 Then, transfer them to a freezer-safe bag or a container.
 They can be stored in the freezer for up to 1-2 months.

 - Toaster: Add two slices of toast and press the Defrost settings with the knob pointing at 2.